Department of Management, Marketing, and Information Systems

 Prerequisite: MGIS 3310.

 MGIS 4360.
-Design & Implementation Of Erp.
+Design and Implementation of Enterprise Resource Planning.
 3 Hours.

 Students study the types of issues that managers need to consider in implementing cross-functional integrated systems.
 Students learn the general nature of enterprise computing, re-engineering principles, and the technical foundations of client/server systems and enterprise information architectures.
 Topics may include the tools and methodology, modules, processes, industry initiatives, and different types of enterprise information systems, primarily SAP ERP.